bitrix24/b24sdk-examples/js/03-nuxt-frame/README.md

 3. **Use the Template to Fill `.env.local`**:

-Open the `.env.local.demo` file, which has an example of environment variable settings.
+Open the `.env.local.example` file, which has an example of environment variable settings.
 Copy its contents into your `.env.local` file and replace the placeholders with your own values:

 ```plaintext
 ## For example: 35